Linda-Munarriz/pulseritas-app/README.md

 Why this app?
 We wanted a tool that would keep us:

-Organized with daily operations
+-Organized with daily operations

-Transparent with every sol spent
+-Transparent with every sol spent

-Motivated by seeing our impact in real time
+-Motivated by seeing our impact in real time

 This is my first ever web app and I loved building it for a cause I care deeply about.